Advanced Components

 Heading Component

-Following the Atomic Design methodology we are going to build a simple component or pattern.
+Following the methodology we are going to build a simple component or pattern.
 The Heading pattern is an atom which prints a string of text as the title for a page, paragraph, or other component.

 File type